semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 the pipeline that want to use it afterwards.

 The value of the `--path` parameter should be an existing directory the contents of which you want to store in the cache.
-Note that if you use a value with more than two directories as the parameter to `--path` only the last part of the directory will be stored and retrieved.
+Note that if you use a path with more than two directories as the parameter to `--path`, `cache` will only store the last part of the directory will be stored and retrieved.
 So, for a value of `dirA/dirB`, `cache` will store the contents of `dirA/dirB` but the `restore` command will bring back the `dirB` directory – not the given path that was initially given.

-In the *restore* code the general form of the `cache` command is the following:
+In the *restore* mode the general form of the `cache` command is the following:

     cache restore --key key_value

 The `key_value` should already exists or the `cache restore` command will return nothing.
+However, this will not make your Semaphore 2.0 job to fail.

 #### Dependencies

 The `cache` utility depends on the following three environment variables:

-- `SEMAPHORE_CACHE_URL`: this environment variable stores the IP address and the port number of the cache server (`94.130.158.146:29920`).
+- `SEMAPHORE_CACHE_URL`: this environment variable stores the IP address and the port number of the cache server (`x.y.z.w:29920`).
 - `SEMAPHORE_CACHE_USERNAME`: this environment variable stores the username that will be used for connecting to the cache server (`5b956eef90cb4c91ab14bd2726bf261b`).